litestar-org/litestar/docs/usage/7-middleware/3-builtin-middlewares/2-allowed-hosts-middleware.md

 and then to restrict hosts to a specific set of domains - what's called "allowed hosts".

-Starlite includes an `AllowedHostsMiddleware` class that can be easily enabled by either passing an instance of [TrustedHostsConfig][starlite.config.TrustedHostsConfig] or a list of domains to the [Starlite constructor][starlite.app.Starlite]:
+Starlite includes an `AllowedHostsMiddleware` class that can be easily enabled by either passing an instance of [AllowedHostsConfig][starlite.config.AllowedHostsConfig] or a list of domains to the [Starlite constructor][starlite.app.Starlite]:

 ```python